 Society and culture

-Whatever the case, there are numerous substances that can be used for all of the above, and there are also some that people can use on their own or use on others for malicious reasons.
+Whatever the case, numerous substances can be used for all of the above, and there are also some that people can use on their own or use on others for malicious reasons.

 Recreational and illegal uses

-A 1989 journal of Clinical Pharmacology reports that benzodiazepines accounted for 52% of prescription counterfeits, suggesting that benzodiazepines were a major class of prescription drug abuse.
+A 1989 journal of Clinical Pharmacology reports that benzodiazepines accounted for 52% of prescription counterfeits, suggesting that benzodiazepines were a significant class of prescription drug abuse.

 Nitrazepam accounts for 13% of counterfeit prescriptions.
 Rohypnol and other sedative-hypnotic drugs are frequently detected in people suspected of driving under the influence of drugs.